The Hubert H. Humphrey Fellowship Program

 Humphrey Fellows pursue tailored study programs at participating host institutions, where freedom from the requirements of a degree program gives each Fellow the flexibility to pursue a self-directed, individualized program at a host campus.
 Approximately 13 U.S. campuses have been selected through a competitive process based on their ability to offer institutional and professional resources to host cohorts of Fellows in designated fields of study.
 Humphrey Fellows may not request placement at any particular university.
 Each campus has at least one designated faculty coordinator for academic and administrative support.
-In addition, faculty advisors also assist Fellows in pursuing balanced academic and professional programs.
+In addition, faculty advisors assist Fellows in pursuing balanced academic and professional programs.
 Even though Fellows will spend time in an academic setting and are able to take classes at a U.S. university, the Humphrey Fellowship Program is classified as a non-degree program by the Student and Exchange Visitor Information System (SEVIS).
 Humphrey Fellows cannot transfer from non-degree status to degree status under any circumstances under their program.

 - Economic Development